Lekesoldat/NTNU/README.md

-# NTNU
+# Norwegian University of Science and Technology
-Documents from Computer Science studies at NTNU, Trondheim.
+Documents from Software Engineering studies.

 # Disclaimer:
 Feel free to have a look at the content, experiment and play with it, and use it as an inspiration for your own work.
 However you are not under **any** circumstances allowed to copy and/or deliver my work as your own assignment, nor claim that it is yours.